This roasted cauliflower salad, like so many of my recipes, was a process in the making – every step a delicious one to this yummy perfection!

 This Mexican Chocolate Cake is simple and yet so deliciously amazing – same goes for my Iced Mexican Mocha.
 And these Mexican fruit cups which can be customized to everyone’s liking with salt, lemon juice, and tajin seasoning!

-MEXICAN ROASTED CAULIFLOWER SALAD
+MEXICAN CAULIFLOWER QUINOA SALAD

 - 1 large head of cauliflower chopped (approx. 4-5 cups)